turtacn/yshield/README.md

 ## Architecture Overview

 `yshield` adopts a layered, modular architecture, integrating cutting-edge AI and Big Data technologies.
-A detailed architectural diagram and explanation can be found in `docs/architecture.md`.
+A detailed architectural diagram and explanation can be found in **[architecture design](docs/architecture.md)**.

 ## Build and Run Guide (WIP - Work In Progress)